Universal inversion formulas for recovering a function from spherical means: Introduction

 where $A \in \R^{n \times n}$ is a diagonal matrix with positive (possibly distinct) diagonal entries.
 Obviously, a ball is a special case of an elliptical domain where all diagonal entries of $A$ coincide and are equal to the radius of the ball.

 For elliptical domains we have the following exact inversion formulas.

 \begin{theorem}[Exact inversion on elliptical domains] Let $\Om \subset\R^n$ be an elliptical domain.
 Then $\K_{\Om} f$ vanishes identically on $\Om$.
-In particular, for any smooth function $f\colon \R^n \to \R$ with support in $\Om$ and every $x_0 \in \Om$, the following hold: \begin{enumerate}[itemsep=0em,topsep=0em,label=(\alph*)] \item If $n$ is even, then
+In particular, for any smooth function $f\colon \R^n \to \R$ that is supported inside $\Om$ and every $x_0 \in \Om$, the following hold: \begin{enumerate}[itemsep=0em,topsep=0em,label=(\alph*)] \item If $n$ is even, then

 \item If $n$ is odd, then

 \end{enumerate} Here $\nu_x$, $\nabla_{x_0}$, $\rmd S$, and $\DD_r$ are as in Theorem~\ref{thm:even}. \end{theorem}

 \begin{proof} See Section \ref{sec:ell}. \end{proof}